 Therefore, if you're a senior looking to send AP scores to your chosen college, or if you're applying to a school that has a flexible-testing policy, such as NYU, you'll need to know how to send scores.
 Keep reading to learn how!

 You can use your AP scores, instead of the ACT or SAT, to apply to NYU.

-I called College Board and confirmed that when you use this service, it sends all of the AP scores you have ever gotten, not just that year's scores.
+I called the College Board and confirmed that when you use this service, it sends all AP scores you have ever gotten and not just that year's scores.

-If you're a senior, you will have made your college choice by AP exams (the reply deadline is May 1, and AP exams are held the first two weeks of May) so go ahead and send your score to your future school.
+If you're a senior, you will have made your college choice by the time of AP exams (the reply deadline is May 1, and AP exams are held the first two weeks of May), so go ahead and send your scores to your future school.

-You can send these free scores if you want freshman-junior year, but keep in mind it's superfluous since you'll be self-reporting your scores on your college applications anyway.
+You can send these free scores if you want during your freshman, sophomore, and/or junior year, but keep in mind that it's not really necessary to do this since you'll be self-reporting your AP scores on your college applications anyway.

-If you're a freshman, sophomore, or junior, just focus on doing well on the AP tests.
+If you're a freshman, sophomore, or junior, just focus on doing well on the AP tests—not sending scores.

-If you forget to use the free score report option senior year, or if you're sending AP scores for an application, this is how to send scores online, at any point in the year.
+If you forget to use the free score report option your senior year, or if you're sending AP scores for an application, follow the steps below to learn how to send scores online at any point in the year.

-Simply log in to your College Board account to view and send AP scores.
+First, log in to your College Board account to view and send your AP scores.
 On the first page after you log in, click on the "Send Scores to Colleges Now" button to get started.